SisiVero/CC-guides/README.md

 ## What you need to know.

-CC has different project repositories that require contribution, not just the Vocabulary repo.
+Creative Commons (CC) has different project repositories that require contribution, not just the Vocabulary repo.
 As pointed out by @sara and as listed in the project list page, they include:

      a.
 Vocabulary Repository [Github repo](https://github.com/creativecommons/vocabulary)and  [Documentation](https://vocabulary-docs.netlify.app/#contribution)(Design system)